 ICO means Initial Coin Offering.
 It’s kind of like when a new company enters stock market and sells their shares.
 When you participate in ICO, you invest in the company and get their coins (or tokens) in return.
 After ICO, when this company enters exchange market, you can sell your coins back for Ethereum/Bitcoin and make profit.
 Or you can keep them, if you think the coin has potential to grow further.

 How to participate in ICO and buy tokens?

-Most tokens (or coins) issued during ICO are sold for cryptocurrencies, like Bitcoin and Ethereum.
+Most tokens (or coins) issued during ICO on Uniswap app are sold for cryptocurrencies, like Bitcoin and Ethereum.
 What are they?
 Well, you can think of them as just another currency, like US Dollar or Euro.
 The difference is that you actually cannot touch them, they don’t have physical equivalent.
 On the other hand – money on your bank account is not visible to you either.

 Buy Ethereum first

 Before you can participate in ICO, you need to buy Etherium or Bitcoin at one of the many crypto market exchanges.
 There are lot’s of them nowadays.
 I personally use Kraken.
 So, the process is quite simple – you need to create an account, verify yourself (your name, email, home address, document photo and utility bill scan).
 The process is fairly easy and I got verified within a couple of hours.

 Next, you will get instructions how to make deposits to your account.
 I chose to wire transfer (or SEPA in Europe), made it in euro’s and the money was in my Kraken account in less than 24 hours.
 Once it arrived, I bought some Bitcoins and then changed them for Ethereum.

 How to Store your crypto money?